Too Much Television? How to Curb Your Kids’ TV Time

 It could be your teenager’s infatuation with all million Marvel movies (they’re still making more?) or encyclopedic knowledge of all 800+ characters from the Pokémon shows and films.

-In any of these cases, it’s possible your kids are watching too much TV.
+In any of these cases, your kids may be watching too much TV.

-Instantly streamable kid movies and shows are not only prolific–they are fiercely competitive and lucrative.
+Instantly streamable kid movies and shows are prolific and lucrative.
 Some may be solely entertaining, while others aim to be moral and educational.

 Some even captivate and amuse the parents (while others, no doubt, annoy).

 Marvel movies, as mentioned above, aren’t even family movies per se–but kids love them.
 In any genre, the goal of television programming is to be wildly entertaining and addictive to audiences.

 It may start small, with your kindergartener watching an extra episode of Fancy Nancy or your teenager negotiating an extra 15 minutes of Spider-Man Homecoming.
 But then, all of a sudden, your kids are spending multiple hours a day glued to the screen.

 Whether it’s too much television throughout the year or just during certain times, most parents are conscientious enough to know that children shouldn’t spend an exorbitant amount of time in front of the TV.